Abandoned Luncheonette: Critical reception

-Initially, the album was not very successful in the U.S., though it received significant airplay on a local Minneapolis–St. Paul FM radio station, KQRS, resulting in its becoming a hit in that area.
+Initially, the album was not very successful in the United States, though it received significant airplay on a local Minneapolis–St. Paul FM radio station, KQRS, resulting in its becoming a hit in that area.
 The album soon became popular on the college circuit.

 After "She's Gone" was re-released in 1976 and became a hit, the album peaked at No. 33 on the Billboard 200, but by that time the duo had left Atlantic Records and moved to RCA Records, where they would become one of the biggest acts of the 1980s.

-Stephen Thomas Erlewine, from Allmusic, gave the album five stars, calling it "the first indication of the duo's talent for sleek, soul-inflected pop/rock".
-On December 13, 2002 it was certified platinum by the RIAA.
+On December 13, 2002, it was certified platinum by the RIAA.

 Notable songs

 The most well-known track from the album is "She's Gone".
-While the song did not become a hit when first released as a single (it peaked at only No. 60 on the U.S Billboard Hot 100), it gained momentum from two later covers, one by Lou Rawls and one by Tavares.
+While the song did not become a hit when first released as a single (it peaked at only No. 60 on the U.S. Billboard Hot 100), it gained momentum from two later covers, one by Lou Rawls and one by Tavares.
 After the latter cover topped the Billboard R&B chart in 1974, the original was re-released and became a top 10 pop hit in 1976, reaching No. 7 in the U.S., while the album reached No. 33 on the Billboard Top LPs & Tape chart.
 It is one of Hall & Oates' favorite songs.

 "When the Morning Comes" was the second single released from the album.
 Record World said of it that the duo is "about to enjoy the first zenith of a long-shining career.
 Moog majesty and a hook chorus guarantees them a most beautiful 'Morning' hit to come."

 Another song from the album, "Las Vegas Turnaround (The Stewardess Song)", although written by Oates, draws its inspiration from Hall's then-girlfriend and future songwriting collaborator Sara Allen, much as the later "Sara Smile" would.

 Album cover

 The diner on the album cover was formerly the Rosedale Diner, located in Pottstown, Pennsylvania.
 When it went out of business, its structure was dumped in a small wooded area located along Route 724 in Kenilworth, Pennsylvania, at the entrance of Towpath Park in East Coventry Township, where the photo on the linked page was taken.
 Stripped by souvenir-hunters, the structure remained in place until about 1983, when Ridge Fire Company, along with the owner, burned what was left to clear the land.

 The images were shot by a young fine art photographer named Barbara Wilson.
-She had originally met Oates in the late 60s while they were both in college, and over the years became friendly with Daryl as well.
+She had originally met Oates in the late 1960s while they were both in college, and over the years became friendly with Hall as well.